-On-Shore Boathouses
+New On-Shore Boathouses

-- 6.1.5.1 On-shore boathouses will be permitted within a flooding hazard where it can be demonstrated that: - there is no habitable floor space associated with the boathouse and there is no opportunity for conversion into habitable floor space in the future.
-The boathouse shall contain no services other than electricity); - the structure will be located within existing impacted or open areas, wherever possible; - the structure does not exceed 80 square metres; - the structure will not restrict safe access; - the structure will be constructed in a manner to minimize impacts to the natural grade of the shoreline and riparian vegetation; - the structure is securely anchored to either a concrete pad or footings; and, where dry floodproofing cannot be achieved, wet floodproofing will be undertaken in accordance with floodproofing standards identified in Appendix C - Floodproofing Guidelines.
+5.3.5.1 On-shore boathouses will be permitted within a flooding hazard where it can be demonstrated that:

+- the structure is designed to store a boat - the structure is constructed as a single storey with a peaked roof and that there is no habitable floor space associated with the boathouse and there is no opportunity for conversion into habitable floor space in the future.
+The boathouse shall contain no services other than electricity); - the structure will be located within existing impacted or open areas, wherever possible; - the structure does not exceed 80 square metres; - the structure will not restrict safe access; - the structure will be constructed in a manner to minimize impacts to the natural grade of the shoreline and riparian vegetation; - the structure is securely anchored to either a concrete pad or footings; - where dry floodproofing cannot be achieved, wet floodproofing will be undertaken in accordance with floodproofing standards identified in Appendix C - Floodproofing Guidelines; and - the proposed development will not prevent access for emergency works, maintenance, and evacuation; - the potential for surficial erosion has been addressed through the submission of proper drainage, erosion and sediment control and site stabilization/restoration plans; - natural features and/or ecological functions associated with conservation of land are protected, pollution is prevented and erosion hazards have been adequately addressed; and, - the plan has been carried out by a qualified professional with recognized expertise in the appropriate discipline and must be prepared using established procedures and recognized methodologies to the satisfaction of the CVCA.